gyorilab/emmaa/doc/dashboard/models_page.rst

 Model Tab
 ---------

-The model tab contains model info with the date the model was last updated and shows the Ndex ID of the model.
-The page also shows the distribution of statement types, the top 10 agents in the model, most supported statements, how the number of statements have changed over time and show which statements where recently added to the model
+The model tab contains model info with the date the model was last updated and links to the NDEx website where a network view of the model can be examined.
+The page also displays properties of the current state of the model, namely, the distribution of statement types, the top 10 agents in the model, and the statements with the most evidential support from various knowledge sources.
+Further, the page shows how the number of statements in the model has evolved over time, and which statements were added to the model during the most recent update.

 .. figure:: ../_static/images/aml_model_tab.png
   :align: center